-Quarterly report (April-June 2019) on anonymous sources in newspapers
+Quarterly report (April- June 2020) on anonymous sources in newspapers

-During the three months between April 1 and June 30, 2019, among the six major national dailies that we monitor, Kantipur daily used the most number of anonymous sources in the front page reports.
-It used a total of 245 anonymous sources in the front page reports during the period.
+During the three months between April 1 and June 30, among the five national dailies, Nepali-language daily Kantipur used the most number of anonymous sources in its front page reports.
+It used a total of 224 anonymous sources in the front page reports during the period.

-After Kantipur, the dailies using the most number of anonymous sources included The Kathmandu Post, Annapurna Post, Nagarik and Republica respectively.
-The Himalayan Times used the least number of anonymous sources during the period.
-In the three months, it used 46 anonymous sources in its news reports.
+After Kantipur, the dailies using the most number of anonymous sources were Nagarik, The Kathmandu Post, Annapurna Post and The Himalayan Times respectively.
+The Himalayan Times used the least number of anonymous sources – 63 – this quarter.

-During the three months, the front page reports of the six dailies used altogether 955 anonymous sources.
+During the three months, the front page reports of the five dailies used altogether 731 anonymous sources.

-Most of the news reports on the front pages of the newspapers were on politics.
-But anonymous sources were mostly used in corruption-related news reports (in 373 instances) during the period.
-Kantipur and Annapurna Post were the first and second national dailies respectively using the highest numbers of anonymous sources in their news reports related to corruption; Kantipur used anonymous sources in 159 instances and Annapurna Post in 87 instances in such reports.
+Anonymous sources were mostly used in politics-related news reports (in 295 instances) during the period.
+Kantipur and The Kathmandu Post were the first and second national dailies respectively using the highest numbers of anonymous sources in their politics-related reports; Kantipur used anonymous sources in 87 instances and The Kathmandu Post in 79 instances in such reports.

-Politics is the second topic in the Nepali newspapers where anonymous sources were used in highest numbers.
-During this period, anonymous sources were used in 121 instances in politics-related news reports in the six newspapers.
-Nagarik used the highest numbers of anonymous sources in politics-related news reports.
+After politics, health is the second topic in the newspapers where anonymous sources were used in highest numbers.
+During this period, anonymous sources were used in 158 instances in health-related news reports in the five newspapers.

-Quoting anonymous sources in news reports is normal.
-Regarding the use of anonymous sources in news reports, ‘Journalist’s Code of Conduct, 2016’ issued by the Nepal Press Council states the following:
+Regarding the use of anonymous sources in news reports, ‘Journalist’s Code of Conduct, 2016 (first amendment 2019)’ issued by the Nepal Press Council states the following:

 “Source should be quoted for the reliability of the news.
 However, while quoting the source, the name and identity of such source should be kept confidential so as to avoid any serious damage to the source.”